geekwright/statics/README.md

-##statics
+## statics
-a static content wrapper for XOOP
+a static content wrapper for XOOPS

 #### Description